 Revised Standard Version—Second Catholic Edition (2006)

 A “Second Catholic Edition” of the RSV (RSV2CE), released in 2006, was undertaken by Ignatius Press, primarily to eliminate archaic pronouns referring to God (Thee, Thou, etc.), but also with an eye toward tweaking the text for possible use in the liturgy.
 To that end, the revision was submitted to Rome for editing guidance in light of Liturgiam Authenticam.
 It is published in print in limited formats.
-It is also available digitally in Logos format, but without any tagging.
+It is also available digitally in Logos format, to which reverse-interlinear tagging has recently been added.
 It is the underlying text for the Ignatius Version of the Didache Study Bible, as well as for the in-progress Ignatius Catholic Study Bible.

 Many conservative Catholics in America have been holding out hope over the past decade that this version will become a standard Biblical text in English, particularly in the liturgy.
 While I appreciate the sentiment, I’m not expecting the USCCB to adopt this translation.